-There are many online malware scanners which use multiple antivirus engines to scan suspicious files, like virustotal.com, jotti.org, novirusthanks.org, virus.org, virscan.org, viruschief, filterbit, metascan, etc. VirusTotal is one of the popular websites that lets you scan a file for malware using more than 40 antivirus engines and definitions.
+There are many online malware scanners that use multiple antivirus engines to scan suspicious files, like virustotal.com, jotti.org, novirusthanks.org, virus.org, virscan.org, viruschief, filterbit, meta scan, etc. VirusTotal is one of the popular websites that lets you scan a file for malware using more than 40 antivirus engines and definitions.

 All you have to do is upload the suspicious file to the Virus Total site, and they will analyze the file using several Anti-Virus engines.

 2) Now go to Virus Total website and click Submit a URL.
-Here for testing purpose, I have used the link to our Ultimate Windows Tweaker utility.
+Here for testing purposes, I have used the link to our Ultimate Windows Tweaker utility.